phiresky/ripgrep-all/README.md

    - rga (subsequent runs): 0.1s
 ```

-On the first run rga is mostly faster because of multithreading, but on subsequent runs (on the same files but with any query) rga will cache the text extraction because pdf parsing is slow.
+On the first run rga is mostly faster because of multithreading, but on subsequent runs (with the same files but any regex query) rga will cache the text extraction because pdf parsing is slow.

 ## Setup